Ace0x/DFA/README.md

 ## **How to run this program**

 Make sure to download the [latest version](https://download.racket-lang.org/) of Racket installed.
-You can run the program in the editor of your choice, however, opening the racket file will default to Racket's IDE.
+You can run the program in the editor of your choice, however, opening the racket file will probably default to Racket's IDE.
+After opening the DrRacket IDE, make sure to have the racket language selected by going to the <em>Languages </em> tab, and selecting the racket language.
+After that, pressing <em>play </em> will output the results.